Environmental Weeds in Australia

 Both of the native plants quoted here produce copious seeds which enable them to spread rapidly.
 Maybe we should become more aware of the characteristics of weeds and become more wary of planting such species in areas which are close to native bush.

-Note: In South Australia, Billardiera heterophylla is now a declared weed species that must be controlled – it is banned from sale in that State (for further information see this Declared Plant Policy).
+Note: In South Australia, Billardiera heterophylla is now a declared weed species that must be controlled – it is banned from sale in that State.

 3. Case Study – Western Australia